the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 ## Support

 You can provide one-on-one support - such as a buddy for informal peer support, or a mentor, for more formal support.
-This elps the new joiner understand group norms, and allows them to ask any sensitive questions they wouldn't like to raise in a group discussion.
+This helps the new joiner understand group norms, and allows them to ask any sensitive questions they wouldn't like to raise in a group discussion.

 ## Onboarding document guidelines :open_book: